-2. How to extend volume with Windows 10 Disk Management
+2. How to extend volume in Windows 10 with Disk Management

-However, the same with Diskpart, there must be adjacent Unallocated space on the right side of the partition that you want to expand.
-That means, you must delete the right coniguous partition, too.
-The partition to be extended must be formatted with NTFS file system, too, otherwise Extend Volume is grayed out.
+The same with Diskpart, there must be adjacent Unallocated space on the right side of the partition that you want to expand.
+That means, you must delete the right contiguous partition, too.
+The partition to be extended must be also formatted with NTFS file system, otherwise Extend Volume is grayed out.

 Steps to extend partition in Windows 10 using Disk Management:

-- Press Windows and X together on your keyboard and click Disk Management in the list.
+- Press Windows + X keys together and click Disk Management in the list.

-- Right click the right contiguous partition (such as D:) and select Delete Volume.
+- Right click the right adjacent partition (such as D) and select Delete Volume.

 - Right click C drive and select Extend Volume.